horthbynorthwest/CV/README.md

   - Co-ordinate with stunt and SFX (Special Effects) co-ordinators to establish safety requirements
   - Co-ordinating with VFX (Visual Effects), Costume & Make Up Departments to ensure VFX requirements were met

-#### Thrives in fast paced environments
+#### An Experienced Project Manager

-- Worked for 7 years under the intene time pressure of a film set
+- Able to plan for logistics for large numbers of people
-- Driving the successful delivery of key dance scenes for both Mamma Mia! and Men In Black
+- Prioritise tasks
-- Running days with 200+ people and adapting to the priorities of the film set.
+- Keen eye for detail whilst retaining a pragmatic view of the end result.

 ## Education